Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 The below script creates a single TSV file of the Kraken2 output for all samples in the cohort.
 It collects column 1 ("Percentage of fragments covered by the clade rooted at this taxon") and column 6 (scientific name).
 Column headings are sample IDs and row headings are scientific names.
 The sample ID in column 2 of the config is used to name the samples.
 Collating the Kraken2 output in this way makes downstream customised analysis and interrogation more straightforward.

-The script can collate Kraken2 output from either reads or contigs analysis, by parsing these as variable names on the command line.
+The script can collate Kraken2 output from either reads or contigs analysis, by parsing these as arguments on the command line.

 Collate Kraken2 'reads' output:

 ```
 perl ./Scripts/collate_speciation.pl reads
 ```
+Output will be a single TSV file `./Speciation_reads/Kraken2_<cohort>_reads_allSamples.txt`.

 Collate Kraken2 'contigs' output:

 ```
 perl ./Scripts/collate_speciation.pl contigs
 ```

-The output will be an 'allSample.txt' file within the Speciation_reads or Speciation_contigs directory.
+Output will be a single TSV file `./Speciation_contigs/Kraken2_<cohort>_contigs_allSamples.txt`.

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group TSV of the Kraken2 output.
-Provide the name of the collated output file as the first and only command line argument:
+Provide the name of the analysis input ('reads' or 'contigs') as sole argument on the command line:

 Collate Kraken2 'reads' output into per-group files:
 ```
-perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Speciation_reads/Kraken2_reads_allSamples.txt
+perl ./Scripts/collate_speciation_or_abundance_with_groups.pl reads
 ```

 Collate Kraken2 'contigs' output into per-group files:

 ```
-perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Speciation_contigs/Kraken2_contigs_allSamples.txt
+perl ./Scripts/collate_speciation_or_abundance_with_groups.pl contigs
 ```
 The output will be a per-group collated Kraken2 TSV file within the `./Speciation_reads` or `./Speciation_contigs` directory.